MarsBased/handbook/guides/development/angular-guidelines.md

 ### 1.12. <a name='ClassOrder'></a> Class members order

-Do sort the class as follow:
+Do sort class members as follow:

 1. Inputs/Outputs
 2. ViewChilds